CtrlK

 Distinctiveness Conflict Risk

-Explicitly distinguishes itself from two related skills ('scientific-brainstorming' for open-ended ideation and 'hypogenic' for automated LLM-driven hypothesis testing), creating a very clear niche for structured hypothesis formulation from observations.
+Explicitly distinguishes itself from related skills ('For open-ended ideation use scientific-brainstorming; for automated LLM-driven hypothesis testing on datasets use hypogenic'), creating a clear niche for structured hypothesis formulation from observations.
+This anti-overlap guidance is excellent.

 3 / 3